dekuNukem/FAP80/README.md

-I'm still building this repo up, don't look at it yet... actually do what you want, not like I can stop you
+I'm still building this up, don't look at it yet...

+actually do what you want, not like I can stop you

 ![Alt text](http://i.imgur.com/f08Pt1o.jpg)

-FAP80, A retro computer
+#FAP80, A rethink of Z80 retro computer

 ![Alt text](http://i.imgur.com/XjIJ9EY.jpg)

+5-slot active backplane with 2.2-inch information LCD and button controls

+STM32 onboard the backplane